 Oneonta State students will participate with Hartwick College students in a separate, but concurrent course.
 Students will be housed at the Pine Lake Environmental Center, an environmental conservation area owned by Hartwick College.

-Research goals of this summerís excavations will include more intensive exploration of the Late Archaic occupation represented at the site.
+Research goals of this summerís excavations will include more intensive exploration of the presumed Late Archaic smoking platform, better documentation of post molds and other features in association with the platform, and more extensive analysis of the occupation components represented at the site.
 In this sense, students work will contribute to our understanding of this important, multi-component site.

 Additional information contact:

 Dr. Walker at 312 Fitzelle Hall

 Department of Anthropology